WhatsApp Pricing, Billing, and Rebilling Guide

 Free entry point conversations provide cost-saving opportunities for businesses by allowing free communication for a limited duration.

-• How It’s Triggered: A customer messages you via a Click to WhatsApp Ad or Facebook Page Call-to-Action button, and you respond to the message within 24 hours.
+How It's Triggered: A customer messages you via a Click to WhatsApp Ad or Facebook Page Call-to-Action button, and you respond within 24 hours.

 Example of Free Entry Point Conversation